migcasta/migcasta.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I have a strong passion for data science both in work and in personal life.
-I strive to see how to extract value from data and use it in real life situations.
+I strive to create value from data and use it in real life situations.

+ Check my "work" and "fun" [projects](/projects/).

+ My work projects include a variety of industries such as pulp & paper, mining, steel production, district heating, railway (infrastructure and rolling stock), military air fleets, hauling vehicles, HVAC systems, NDT ultrasonic testing, and cybersecurity.

-Check my pet projects in the "Fun" section of the tab "projects".
-In one of my pet projects I used the data from a GPS-tracker to create behavioral models of my cat.
+  My pet projects resolve creative problems which I find in my daily life, such as the use of a GPS-tracker to create behavioral models of my cat.

-Check my many work projects under the "work" section of the tab "projects".
+I've had major participation in a variety of  [products, innovations and tools](/products/).
+These relate e.g. to computer vision, LIDAR processing, design of industrial control systems,  ultrasonic NDT,  and data quality analytics.

+I'm proud of my hobbies, which are based on striving for incremental improvements and which challenge me both physically and mentally.
+Don't ask me about any of them or I will try to hook you in.